splunk/splunk-sdk-javascript/CONTRIBUTING.md

 1. Version of this project you're using (ex: 1.7.1)
 2. Platform version (ex: Windows Server 2012)
 3. Framework version (ex: Node.js 0.10.37) or Browser (ex: Chrome 43.0.2357.81)
-4. Splunk version (ex: 6.2.2)
+4. Splunk Enterprise version (ex: 8.0)
-5. Other relevant information (ex: local/remote environment, Splunk network configuration)
+5. Other relevant information (ex: local/remote environment, Splunk network configuration, standalone or distributed deployment, are load balancers used)

 Alternatively, if you have a Splunk question please ask on [Splunk Answers](https://community.splunk.com/t5/Splunk-Development/ct-p/developer-tools).